Bulldogs power play, once given a chance, strikes twice in victory over Bemidji State

 DULUTH — Minnesota Duluth went four-plus periods without a power play this weekend against Bemidji State, failing to draw a call from the CCHA crew during Friday’s 1-1 overtime time in Bemidji.

-Meanwhile, the NCHC crew working Saturday’s game seemed uninterested in getting involved during the first period back at Amsoil Arena.
+Meanwhile, the NCHC crew working the series finale seemed uninterested in getting involved during the first period Saturday back at Amsoil Arena.

-When the Bulldogs finally did get a pair of man advantages in the second, they cashed in on both to pull away from the Beavers for a 5-2 victory in what was UMD’s final nonconference game of the 2022-23 season.
+When the Bulldogs finally did get a pair of man advantages in the second period Saturday, they cashed in on both to pull away from the Beavers for a 5-2 victory in what was UMD’s final nonconference game of the 2022-23 season.

-The Bulldogs, who finish 5-4-1 outside league play, are at Omaha next weekend to resume NCHC play.
+The Bulldogs, who claim the Blue Ox Trophy and finish 5-4-1 outside league play, are at Omaha next weekend to resume NCHC play.

-Fifth-year senior center Jesse Jacques of Hermantown and junior wing Luke Mylymok scored the two power play goals for the Bulldogs in the second period with Jacques burying a pass by Mylymok at the top of the BSU crease.
-Mylymok then deflected a puck sent in by junior defenseman Wyatt Kaiser late in the second.
+“Coach always says this is a really tough series, and we always want to play against them because it's a good indicator of where you're at,” Mylymok said.
+“Yesterday was a 1-1 game.
+We're looking at the Blue Ox Trophy, and we're looking at the scores, and it’s 2-1,1-1, 0-0.
+That's just what the series is.
+Today, it was a different style.
+We were just putting chances away.
+You don’t usually see a game like that against Bemidji.”

 ADVERTISEMENT